 The Retail Gas Contracts Oversight Scheme (the Scheme) was developed to assess retail gas contracts against a set of benchmarks developed by Gas Industry Co in conjunction with industry and consumer representatives.
 It was endorsed by the then Associate Minister of Energy and Resources in 2010.
 Gas Industry Co has implemented the Scheme and over the last three years has published an initial, transitional, and full assessment of gas retailers' contractual arrangements.
 In line with the original recommendation, and in response to the improving trend of alignment over the three years of assessments, Gas Industry Co considers it is timely to review the Scheme.
 The purpose of this document is to scope that review.
 The paper assesses the success of the Scheme, suggests possible changes for consultation with industry, and outlines Gas Industry Co's current thinking.

 Gas Industry Co sought submissions on the review of the Scheme, and the issues set out in the document.

 The response and analysis of the submissions document published on 29 January 2010 foreshadowed the publication of a full proposed design for the oversight of the voluntary implementation of retail contract benchmarks.
 The design consultation document can be viewed below.

 Following an industry workshop and discussion with other interested stakeholders, the design was finalised and presented to the Associate Minister of Energy and Resources for consideration of endorsement.

 Building on previous work on model contract guidelines and work done in conjunction with the Electricity Commission and the Electricity & Gas Complaints Commission, this paper presented a set of benchmark, or minimum, contract terms for governing domestic and small consumer gas supply arrangements.
-The two options are: voluntary adoption of the benchmark terms, or regulated implementation of the minimum terms.
+The two options were: voluntary adoption of the benchmark terms, or regulated implementation of the minimum terms.